Molten Chocolate Lava Cake

 You can use a standard muffin tin that is greased very well, however silicone cups are by far the easiest way to ensure that these molten lava cakes are removed in-tact. **

 The batter can be made up to one day ahead of time.
-Simply return it to room temperature an hour before baking and then bake as the recipe directs.
-I often prepare these before dinner guests arrive, and then pop them in the oven when we’re halfway through the meal so that I can serve them fresh and warm.
+Simply return it to room temperature an hour before baking and then bake according to the recipe.

 Store